takekoputa/garlic/README.md

 One way to keep track of the progress is to observe its outputs, which include the guest stdout and stderr (which are written to `system.pc.com_1.device`).

-This application is intended to keep track of when each line of that file is outputed relative to when the simulation starts.
+This application is intended to keep track of when each line of that file is outputted relative to when the simulation starts.